ZhgChg.Li

 Startup Successful

-Ensure the phone and Mac are on the same local network & obtain the Mac’s IP address
+Put your phone and Mac on the same local network & get the Mac’s IP address

 System Preferences -> Sharing -> Select "Ethernet" -> Check "Wi-Fi" -> Enable "Internet Sharing"